by-student-2017/lammps_education_metal_win/potentials/meam/USiXe/readme.txt

 #------------------------------------------------------------------------
 # 2NN-MEAM
 pair_style meam
-pair_coeff * * library.meam Si U Xe SiUXe.meam Si U Xe
+pair_coeff * * library.meam U Si Xe USiXe.meam U Si Xe
 #------------------------------------------------------------------------
 The reference structures for Si, U, and Xe are not given in the paper.
 Since the cited paper is not readily available, the most likely structure for Xe is FCC.